MathStuff/Matrices/README.md

 C.isDiagonal #Returns True if the matrix is a diagonal matrix

+C.isUpperBidiagonal #Returns True if the matrix is an upper-bidiagonal matrix

+C.isLowerBidiagonal #Returns True if the matrix is a lower-bidiagonal matrix

+C.isBidiagonal #Returns True if the matrix is an upper-bidiagonal or a lower-bidiagonal matrix

+C.isTridiagonal #Returns True if the matrix is a tridiagonal matrix

+C.isUpperHessenberg #Returns True if the matrix is an upper-Hessenberg matrix

+C.isLowerHessenberg #Returns True if the matrix is a lower-Hessenberg matrix

+C.isHessenberg #Returns True if the matrix is an upper-Hessenberg or a lower-Hessenberg matrix

+C.isToeplitz #Returns True if the matrix is a Toeplitz matrix

+C.isUnitary #Returns True if the matrix is a unitary matrix

 C.isIdempotent #Returns True if the matrix is an idempotent matrix

 C.isOrthogonal #Returns True if the matrix is an orthogonal matrix